Rightafire2/MNISTDigitRecognition/README.md

 ### NeuralNetwork Class

-The NeuralNetwork class is a basic class that takes in the input size (number of neurons in the input layer), hidden layers ()
+The NeuralNetwork class is a basic class that takes the following inputs:

 - **input_size**: The number of neurons in the input layer.
 In this case since we have 784 neurons, it would be 784.